Nightingale & Sparrow is looking to add some more birds to our nest!

 While we’re generating some income from print and merchandise sales, we’re not yet making the profit necessary to bring on paid staff or writers—we’re continuing to grow, though, and hope that we’ll be able to change this in the not-so-distant future!

 As N&S continues to grow, our current team hopes to grow along with it!
 To help make sure that the magazine and press continue to run smoothly and can keep showcasing the stellar work of our contributors going forward, we’re looking for an assortment of enthusiastic volunteer team members to join our “nest.”

 We’re also seeking to add new members to our launch team, particularly interviewers!

 Social Media Manager (Press, Magazine)

 The social media managers for Nightingale & Sparrow Literary Magazine and for N&S Press will be primarily tasked with creating and scheduling social media content.
-Those in these positions will work on content related to Nightingale & Sparrow and Vociferous Press.
+Those in these positions will work on content related to Nightingale & Sparrow, Vociferous Press, and Chickling Press.
 These will include: submissions calls, announcements of accepted and new projects, cover reveals, excerpts, calls for blurbs and reviews, etc.

 The social media managers will be welcome to utilise their scheduling program(s) of choice, and are, of course, welcome to reach out to our existing social media manager or EIC for recommendations!